brahma-adshonor/gorr/README.md

 # rr
-set of utilities for recording and replaying golang functions
+set of utilities for recording and replaying golang functions: http/redis/grpc/sql/etc.